ljmor/machine_learning_course/README.md

     to get the necessary data to test and improve our model.
     * **Data cleaning**: Best techniques to clean null values, transform categoric values into numeric values and scaling numeric values.
+    * **Transforms & Pipelines**: The creation of personalizated transforms and aplication of pipelines to reuse code and make more efficient our prepocessing phase.
+    * **Model evaluation**: Evaluate de accuracy of our model through diverse numeric and graphic methods.